Faiq1818/wonderful/README.md

 # Wonderful

-Launcher for productivity that can launch many thing at one times, so you can make many items for your projects, build in rust.
+A productivity launcher that can launch many things at once, so you can start everything you need in one go.
+Written in Rust.

 ![](https://github.com/Faiq1818/wonderful/blob/main/assets/demo.gif)